 Connect with your manager

-Another thing that brought me out of my comfort zone, but really helped me, was to ask directly and frequently for feedback.
-It helped me be in control of my progress, rather than wondering constantly if I was falling short of expectations.
-Turns out, most of the time things were fine—but when I did get constructive feedback, I was able to prepare for it and process it in my own time.
+But we can also adapt ourselves to more extroverted workplaces, as well—it just takes practice.
+One thing that helps me the most is to ask directly and frequently for feedback.
+It allows me to be in control of my progress, rather than wondering constantly if I fall short of expectations.
+Most of the time I get a warm response—but when I do get constructive feedback, I’m able to prepare for it and process it in my own time.

 Ultimately, asking for help is the most important takeaway.
-It’s terrifying to admit your “vulnerability” to others, but the truth is that introversion is as much an asset to your team as extroversion.
+It’s scary to admit your “vulnerability” to others, but the truth is that introversion is as much of an asset to your team as extroversion.
 Don’t work against it—own it!

 Are you an introvert or an extrovert?
-I’d love to know your favorite strategies for working with teams in the comments below!
+I’d love to know your favorite strategies for working with teams (especially in the Zoom era) in the comments below!